redhat-cip/edeploy/docs/AHC.rst

                                                        Possible values are : read, write

-                                                       **WRITE MODE DESTROY ANY DATA WITHOUT CONFIRMATION** mode                 String       No          random   Defines if random or sequentials patterns are used Possible values are : random, sequential device               String       No          sda      Defines which block device is tested Any node name available in /dev/
+                                                       **WRITE MODE DESTROY ANY DATA WITHOUT CONFIRMATION** mode                 String       No          random   Defines if random or sequential patterns are used Possible values are : random, sequential device               String       No          sda      Defines which block device is tested Any node name available in /dev/